Tarzan (1999 film): Music

 Phil Collins (pictured in 2007) wrote songs for the film.

-In 1995, Phil Collins was initially brought onto the project as a songwriter following a recommendation by Disney music executive Chris Montan.
+In 1995, Phil Collins was initially brought onto Tarzan as a songwriter following a recommendation by Disney music executive Chris Montan.
 Early into production, directors Kevin Lima and Chris Buck decided not to follow Disney's musical tradition by having the characters sing.
 "I did not want Tarzan to sing", Lima stated, "I just couldn't see this half-naked man sitting on a branch breaking out in song.
 I thought it would be ridiculous."
 Instead, Collins would perform the songs in the film serving as the narrator.
 The choice of Collins, a popular and well established adult contemporary artist, led to comparisons with Elton John's earlier music for The Lion King (1994).

 Tarzan was dubbed in thirty-five languages—the most for any Disney movie at the time, and Collins recorded his songs in French, Italian, German, and Spanish for the dubbed versions of the film's soundtrack.
 According to Collins, most of the songs he wrote for Tarzan came from improvisation sessions and his reactions while reading the treatment.
 Three of the songs he wrote—"Son of Man", "Trashin' the Camp", and "Strangers Like Me"—were based on his initial impressions after he read the source material.
 The other two songs were "You'll Be in My Heart", a lullaby sung to Tarzan by Kala (voiced by Glenn Close), and "Two Worlds", a song Collins wrote to serve as the anthem for Tarzan.

 The instrumental scoring for the film was composed by Mark Mancina, who had previously produced music for The Lion King (1994), and the musical of the same name.
 Mancina and Collins worked closely to create music that would complement the film's setting and used many obscure instruments from Mancina's personal collection in the score.
 "The idea of score and song arrangement came together as one entity, as Phil and I worked in tandem to create what's heard in the film", Mancina said.